FilippoOlivo/SSM/results_description.md

 The S6 model is the best performing model, achieving 100% accuracy on all datasets.
 The Mamba architecture improves the performance of the S4D models, with Mamba S6 achieving 100% accuracy.
 Moreover, the introduction of Mamba architecture leads always to an increase of the accuracy.
 The Gated MLP and Transformer models perform poorly compared to the other models, with very low accuracy.
 The LSTM model performs slightly better than the Gated MLP and Transformer models, but still significantly worse than the other models.

 ## Time

+In this section we present the training and inference times for different models.

 ### Training Time
 Here we present the training times for different models.
 The training times are measured in seconds and they represent the time taken to complete a single step of training (forward + backward).